jeremybatesDC/vueGridBaseballCard/README.md

 ---

 ### Notes

+tree shake vue? i think must only look at vue code coverage after build.
+V\*\*\* looks like Vite optimizes the fuck out of vue. and my code coverage is pretty good indeed.
+Fun to explore that

 the wider the range input is, the less it looks like a toggle.
 Achieving this now. should border curve basically be a toggle? it almost looks like a broken toggle if it's not allowed to grow wide